aefarrell/aefarrell.github.io/_posts/2022-06-10-integrated_puff.md

 where $$a = { {x - u (t-\Delta t)} \over \sqrt{2} \sigma_x }$$, $$b = { {x - u t} \over \sqrt{2} \sigma_x } $$

-{% capture footnote-7 %}
-<a name="fn-7"><strong>7</strong></a>: This model and the sum of puffs model both naively include contributions from releases that haven't happened yet, e.g. at t=1 only the contribution of material released at times t&le;1 should be included, but without any correction the other parts of the release would be included causing slight errors in the vicinity of the release point at t&lt;&Delta;t.
-The solution is simply to take the duration of the release to be the minimum of either the elapsed time (i.e. when the release is still "happening") or the total release duration. [↩](#fnref-7)
-{% endcapture %}

 ```julia